ingadhoc/odoo-public-administration/public_budget_subscription/README.rst

 To use this module, you need to:

 #.
-Go to Purchase / Contracts
+Go to Purchase / Subscription

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot